Dosage Form: tablet

 Folic Acid acts on megaloblastic bone marrow to produce a normoblastic marrow.

-In man, an exogenous source of folate is required for nucleoprotein synthesis and the maintenance or normal erythropoiesis.
+In man, an exogenous source of folate is required for nucleoprotein synthesis and the maintenance of normal erythropoiesis.
 Folic Acid is the precursor of tetrahydroFolic Acid, which is involved as a cofactor for transformylation reactions in the biosynthesis of purines and thymidylates of nucleic acids.
-Impairment of tymidylates synthesis in patients with Folic Acid deficiency is thought to account for the defective deoxyribonucleic acid (DNA) synthesis that leads to megaloblast information and megaloblastic and macrocytic anemias.
+Impairment of thymidylate synthesis in patients with Folic Acid deficiency is thought to account for the defective deoxyribonucleic acid (DNA) synthesis that leads to megaloblast formation and megaloblastic and macrocytic anemias.

-Folic Acid, USP is effective in the treatment of megaloblastic anemias due to a deficiency of Folic Acid, USP (as may be seen in tropical or nontropical sprue) and in anemias of nutritional origin, pregnancy, infancy, or childhood.
+Folic Acid is effective in the treatment of megaloblastic anemias due to a deficiency of Folic Acid (as may be seen in tropical or nontropical sprue) and in anemias of nutritional origin, pregnancy, infancy, or childhood.

-Folic Acid, USP is contraindicated in patients who have shown previous intolerance to the drug.
+Folic Acid is contraindicated in patients who have shown previous intolerance to the drug.

 Administration of Folic Acid alone is improper therapy for pernicious anemia and other megaloblastic anemias in which vitamin B12 is deficient.